xyluo25/utdf2gmns/Readme.md

 * write grant proposals and help with other fundraising efforts

 For more information about the ways you can contribute to utdf2gmns, visit [our GitHub](https://github.com/asu-trans-ai-lab/utdf2gmns).
 If you' re unsure where to start or how your skills fit in, reach out!
 You can ask by opening a new issue or leaving a comment on a relevant issue that is already open on GitHub.

+## **How to Cite**

+If you use utdf2gmns in your work or research, please use the following entry:

+Luo, X. and Zhou, X. (2022, December 17).
+UTDF2GMNS.
+Retrieved from https://github.com/xyluo25/utdf2gmns